gatsbyjs/gatsby/packages/gatsby-image/README.md

   show a preview of the image while it loads
 * Hold the image position so your page doesn't jump while images load

-Doing this consistantly across a site feels like sisyphean labor.
+Doing this consistently across a site feels like sisyphean labor.
 You manually optimize your images and then… several images are swapped in at the last minute or a design-tweak shaves 100px of width off your images.